 In nominating Hildegard Goss-Mayr and Jean Goss for the Nobel Peace Prize, Nobel laureate Mairead Corrigan Maguire wrote: “Peace work has been a team effort for this French/Austrian couple since their marriage in 1958.
 The Goss-Mayrs are well-known and admired for their courage, persistence and vision as they initiate and participate in nonviolence work.
 They have given nonviolence seminars in Eastern Europe, Africa, Latin America and more recently in the Philippines and Bangladesh.
 Their lives and personal commitment to nonviolence are an inspiring example and a light of hope in a world where violence and militarism continue to sap the energy and hope of many.
 With their own lives, dedicated as they are to active nonviolence, they are planting the seeds which will someday create the disarmed, reconciled world so yearned for by millions in our world today.”

-A book-length conversation with them, Nonviolence: c’est la vie, first published in France, has since appeared in Italy, Germany, Austria, Brazil and England.
-A biography Hildegard Goos-Mayr, Marked for Life by Richard Deats, has been published by New City Press.
+A book-length conversation with them by Gerard Houver, Nonviolence: c’est la vie, first published in France, has since appeared in Italy, Germany, Austria, Brazil and England (A Nonviolent Lifestyle: Conversations with Jean & Hildegard Goss-Mayr).
+A biography of Hildegard Goos-Mayr, Marked for Life by Richard Deats, has been published by New City Press.

 I taped the following interview with Hildegard in 1988 at the headquarters of the International Fellowship of Reconciliation in Alkmaar, Holland.
 We discussed her family background and certain crucial early experiences that contributed to the formation of her values.

 Hildegard, please tell me about your parents.